fhroland/unix_v4/README.md

 ; --- System State ---
 d sr 1                 ; Set Switch Register to 1 (Enables Single-User Mode) ; --- Attaching Media ---
-attach rk0 disk.rk     ; Attach our blank disk image
+att rk0 disk.rk     ; Attach our blank disk image
-attach tm0 analog.tap  ; Attach the Utah Tape image
+att tm0 analog.tap  ; Attach the Utah Tape image
 ; --- Boot Procedure ---
 boot -o tm0            ; Boot from the tape drive
 ```

 **Why these settings?**
-  * **CPU 11/45:** UNIX V4 was developed and optimized for the 11/45's memory management unit (MMU).
+  * **CPU 11/45:** UNIX V4 was developed and optimized for the PDP-11/45.
-  * **256K:** While 256 KB sounds tiny today, it was a massive amount of "core memory" in 1973, allowing the kernel to run smoothly.
+  * **256K:** While 256 KB sounds tiny today, it was a massive amount of "core memory" in 1974, allowing the kernel to run smoothly.
   * **boot tm0:** This command tells the hardware to read the first 512 bytes of the tape into memory and execute them—this is our "Bootloader."

 ### 3. Launch the Simulator